neurospin/scripts/2013_imagen_anat_vgwas_spu/README.md

 Reduce Processing on Cluster
 ----------------------------

-After a long map process of preparation
+After a long-time map process of preparation, you need to